CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 pipelines, please note that Docker containers can't be used on Puhti due to the lack of administrative privileges for normal users.

-There are many other high-throughput tools and workflow managers exist and please refer to our [high-throughput computing and workflows page](../../computing/running/throughput.md) to get an overview of different tools and may help you choose the right tool for your needs.
+There are many other high-throughput tools and workflow managers exist for scientific computing and selecting the right tool can sometimes be challenging.
+Please refer to our [high-throughput computing and workflows page](../../computing/running/throughput.md) to get an overview from the selected list of relevant tools.

 ## Installation